atkinsroy/HPESimpliVity/README.md

 Set-SVTvmPolicy | Get-SVTthroughput | Get-SVTversion
 Get-SVTvmReplicaSet

-All cmdlets are written as advanced cmdlets, with extensive comment based help and most with the ability to accept the output from another cmdlet as input.
-Most cmdlets that show information have filtering parameters to limit the number of objects returned.
-The cmdlets have also been written to adhere to the current recommendations with the REST API, for example limiting the number of records to 500 when returning virtual machines and backup objects.

 ## Requirements

 * PowerShell V3.0 and above.
 This module was created and tested using PowerShell V5.1.
 * The IP address and the credentials of an authorised SimpliVity user account.
-* Tested with OmniStack 3.7.7.
+* Tested with OmniStack 3.7.8.
+(Works with 3.7.7 too.
+Both VMware and Hyper-V have been tested).

 ## Installation

-* Copy the psm1 file to %userprofile%\Documents\WindowsPowershell\Modules\HPESimpliVity.
+* Copy all the files to %userprofile%\Documents\WindowsPowershell\Modules\HPESimpliVity.

 Note: the folder structure is important to ensure that PowerShell automatically loads the module.